Wells Fargo Platinum card review: Intriguingly low interest, but it’s time to upgrade

 Pros

-The card doesn’t charge an annual fee, so it doesn’t have extra costs to stay in your wallet
+The card doesn’t charge an annual fee, so it doesn’t cost anything to keep in your wallet.

 Cons

-• Since this card doesn’t earn rewards and the intro APRs have expired, there isn’t much incentive to continue using the card
+Since this card doesn’t earn rewards, there isn’t much incentive to continue using the card after the intro APRs have expired.

-• The ongoing interest rate isn’t much lower than that of several strong rewards cards currently available
+The ongoing interest rate isn’t much lower than several strong rewards cards currently available.

 Best cards to pair with the Wells Fargo Platinum

-If you’re planning on keeping the Wells Fargo Platinum card, its primary function should probably be as a low-interest card in case you need a little more time to pay off a purchase — although we don’t recommend carrying a balance without a zero-interest offer if you can help it.
+If you plan to keep the Wells Fargo Platinum card, its primary function should probably be as a low-interest card for carrying a balance, although we don’t recommend carrying a balance without a zero-interest offer if you can avoid it.

-This opens the door to choosing any credit card that best fits your needs since the Wells Fargo Platinum doesn’t have any features that encourage you to pair it with another Wells Fargo card.
+This opens the door to choosing any credit card that best fits your needs, as the Wells Fargo Platinum doesn’t have many features that encourage you to pair it with another Wells Fargo card.
 You may consider a rewards card if you no longer have a balance to pay off.
 If you’re not sure where to start, Bankrate’s handy Spender Type tool could guide you in the right direction.

 Bankrate’s Take — Is the Wells Fargo Platinum card worth keeping?

-Considering there isn’t a rewards program or other unique legacy perks to keep the Wells Fargo Platinum Card relevant after its intro APR offers expired, there isn’t much reason to hold onto this card anymore except as a decently low-interest card.
+Considering there isn’t a rewards program or other unique legacy perks to keep the Wells Fargo Platinum Card relevant after its intro APR offers expired, there isn’t much reason to hold on to this card anymore.

-Prospective applicants searching for a balance transfer card should look into the top-notch Wells Fargo Reflect card.
-If you have the Platinum card, you might want to consider upgrading it to the Wells Fargo Active Cash, a different Wells Fargo rewards card or a card from another issuer that suits your spending habits.
+If you need a balance transfer card, you should look into the top-notch Wells Fargo Reflect card.
+And if you don’t need a balance transfer, consider upgrading the Platinum Card to the Wells Fargo Active Cash® Card, a different Wells Fargo rewards card or a card from another issuer that suits your spending habits.

 How we rated this card